Risks for breast cancer

 • a male relative diagnosed with breast cancer

-Studies show that women with inherited BRCA1 or BRCA2 gene mutations have up to an 85% chance of developing breast cancer in their lifetime.
-Women with these inherited mutations also have a higher risk of developing breast cancer at a younger age (usually before menopause) than other women.
+Women with inherited BRCA1 or BRCA2 gene mutations have up to an 85% chance of developing breast cancer in their lifetime.
+They also have a higher risk of developing breast cancer at a younger age (usually before menopause) than other women.
 Women with a BRCA gene mutation also have a higher risk of developing cancer in both breasts.
 If they develop cancer in one breast, they have a greater risk of developing cancer in the other breast.
-Having BRCA gene mutations also increases a woman’s risk of developing ovarian cancer at any age.

 If several of your family members develop breast cancer, talk to your doctor about hereditary breast cancer and genetic testing.